zdimension/blog/_posts/2023-03-11-block-scoping-in-python.md

 date_published: 2023-03-11T16:58:06.000Z
 date_updated: 2023-03-12T12:09:18.000Z
 tags: [Programming, Dark magic]
-excerpt: "Python doesn't have block scoping.
+description: "Python doesn't have block scoping.
 Or does it?"
 image:
     path: julia-kadel-YmULswIbc3I-unsplash.jpg
     alt: Photo by <a href="https://unsplash.com/@juliakadel">Julia Kadel</a> on <a href="https://unsplash.com">Unsplash</a>